California Transparency in Supply Chains Act

 Internal Accountability Standards

 When non-conformance with the Code of Conduct is identified, Antonio Stefano works with the Supplier to identify the cause of the non-compliance and to develop an action plan to assure future compliance.
 The Company believes that this strategy is in the best interest of the Supplier, its employees and the Company’s customers.
 Remedial efforts may also include additional audits or inspections.
-In the event of continued non-conformance or serious violations of the Code of Conduct, the Company reserves the right to terminate the business relationship with the Supplier.
+In the event of continued non-conformance or serious violations of the Code of Conduct, the Company reserves the right to terminate the business relationship with the Supplier immediately and without further notice.